CONMOCHILA IN ENGLISH

 They ignore the fact that free public healthcare in Spain is a huge benefit for some of us in Europe, even though others want to ruin it with co-payments and mutual insurance schemes.

 But this miracle is something unique to just a few places in the West, and in the rest of the world, without money, unfortunately, there’s no treatment.
 The alternative to avoiding paying a fortune if something goes wrong is to have good travel insurance for Thailand.
-And let me stress- it needs to be good.

-So Does Thailand Have Social Security or not?
+So Does Thailand Have Public Healthcare?

-Thailand is a middle ground between countries like Spain, where Thai healthcare is a right, and other, much less supportive countries like the United States, where without dollars, there are no doctors.
+Thailand is a middle ground between countries like Spain, where healthcare is a right, and other, much less supportive countries like the United States, where without dollars, there are no doctors.

 Because in the kingdom formerly known as Siam, all workers have social security, and the rest of the Siamese have options that allow them to access a public healthcare system funded by the government.